peteroupc/peteroupc.github.io/jump.md

 <a id=Jump_Parameters_for_Some_PRNGs></a>
 ### Jump Parameters for Some PRNGs

 The following table shows the characteristic polynomial and jump polynomials for some PRNG families.
-In the table, "'Period'/&phi;" means the PRNG's maximum cycle length divided by the golden ratio, and rounded to the closest odd integer; this jump parameter is chosen to avoid overlapping number sequences as much as possible.
+In the table, "'Period'/&phi;" means the PRNG's maximum cycle length divided by the golden ratio, and rounded to the closest odd integer; this jump parameter is chosen to avoid overlapping number sequences as much as possible (see also [**NumPy documentation**](https://docs.scipy.org/doc/numpy/reference/random/parallel.html)).

 | PRNG |  Characteristic Polynomial  | Jump Polynomials |
 | --- | --- | --- |